 It’s no secret that college is expensive.
 That’s especially true for people who want a degree but have family, financial, or other obligations that make going to school difficult.

 That’s why Walmart has created the Walmart Live Better U program.
-Designed by the Walmart Corporation, Live Better U offers affordable GED, trade school, and college degree programs to all Walmart employees.
+Designed by the Walmart Corporation, Live Better U offers 100% free GED, trade school, and college degree programs to all Walmart employees.

 - What the Live Better U program is

 - How Live Better U differs from a traditional scholarship program

 - What the Live Better U requirements for eligibility are

 - How to sign up for Live Better U